Karo4a/DocumentGenerator/README.md

 dotnet run --project DocumentGenerator.Web
 ```

-The API will be available at `http://localhost:5000` with Swagger UI at `/swagger`.
-The Blazor UI will be available at `http://localhost:5234`.
+The API will be available with Swagger UI at `/swagger`.
+Blazor frontend URL is configured in the API's `ApiSettings:BaseUrl` (`DocumentGenerator.Web/appsettings.json`).
+Ports are defined in `Properties/launchSettings.json` of each project.

 ## Project Structure